CityWorth mortgage review

 - Title search and insurance

-How to get a home loan with Cityworth
+How to apply for a mortgage with CityWorth

-- Click Get Started to begin the application process.
+- Choose Get Started to begin the application process.

 - Fill in your name, email and phone number.
-Click Next.
+Select Next.

 - Input the loan information, such as the type of loan and your credit history.

 - Fill out your current address and answer a few questions about your income.
-Click Accept and Submit.
+Choose Accept and Submit.
 A loan officer should contact you within three business days.

 - Streamlined preapproval.
 An underwriter will review your loan application before the official application process begins.
 This speeds up the process overall.